 But we have not taken care of properly the Angular aspect so far.
 Due to this, we are facing synchronization issues and hence failures.
 This aspect is what we are trying to address by including ngWebDriver.
 This is where the design team from the customer side is raising a concern – they had proposed ‘Protractor‘ earlier which would have served all these expectations.
 But from our end, we had raised some issues that time, like this tool had limitations for interactions at the system level and have been working on Java + Selenium since.
 They have not asked us to switch to ‘Protractor’ now at least, but had asked us to come up with a solution to take care of this issue.
 When we got back to them with the solution, partly I think they got confused that ngWebDriver is a new tool we are proposing and hence asked us to compare ‘Protractor’ and ‘ngWebDriver’.

 The other aspect we came to know very recently is, the snapshot captured for every UI failure is insufficient to confirm whether it is an application issue or not.
 This is where they have asked us to check if we can capture relevant console logs in addition to UI snapshot.
 In my earlier projects, I have not come across such a requirement.
-Because any network issue from console observed were logged by manual QA team.
+Because any network issues from console observed were logged by manual quality assurance team.

 I am not sure if we have to switch to their generic dev framework, all adopters will be able to reuse the same test scripts – the reason is very basic – for this to work, we should also have generic test automation framework along the lines of dev platform.
 We had it earlier I think, but have tweaked to make it work for one adopter with whom we are working presently.
 What we have to propose is, we will also come up with a generic framework, this should be possible from our existing one – we have to remove the additional packages we have created specifically for one adopter and tweak a bit.

-3. Emerging – Application itself is AI based, so need to see if automation has a role here!
-I think the AI based test automation should still work here as the basic idea still holds good – the application gets updated with the AI/ML algorithms, the scripts generated previously from the AI based test automation tool should also get updated during the next cycle of execution.
+Application itself is AI based, so need to see if automation has a role here!
+I think the AI based test automation should still work here as the basic idea still holds good – the application gets updated with the AI/ML algorithms, the scripts generated previously from the AI based automation testing tool should also get updated during the next cycle of execution.

 If oprimes can help you with your test automation requirements and are curious to know how, check out our Test Automation page and book a demo now.